Benenden Parish Council - Grants Policy

 Grants not covered by these powers can be made instead under the Local Government Act 1972, s137.
 This Act empowers a local council to spend up to a prescribed amount in any one year per head of the population in the area.
 Such grants must be for the benefit of the inhabitants of the area or part of it.
 This limit is set annually by the Government using the Retail Price Index.

-The Ministry of Housing, Communities and Local Government has confirmed that the appropriate sum for parish councils for the purposes of section 137(4)(a) of the Local Government Act 1972 for 2020-2021 is £8.32.
-This is the amount that results from increasing the amount of 2019-2020 (£8.12) By the percentage increase in the retail index between September 2018 and September 2019, in accordance with Schedule 12B to the 1972 Act.
+The Department for Levelling Up, Housing and Communities has confirmed that the appropriate sum for parish councils for the purposes of section 137(4)(a) of the Local Government Act 1972 for 2023/24 is £9.93.
+The amount is a result of increasing the 2022/2023 of £8.82 by the percentage increase in the retail index between September 2021 and September 2022, in accordance with Schedule 12B to the 1972 Act.

 The Objectives of Parish grants.